Zukurai-Kushal/super-tic-tac-toe/README.md

 # super-tic-tac-toe
-A site to play super tic tac toe, an advanced version of tic tac toe
+A site to play Super Tic Tac Toe, an advanced version of Tic Tac Toe